AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-response-data/c-properties/r-json-properties.md

 `<reqHandler>` is the name of the JS handler that is present in the JSONP response.
 Only a-z, A-Z, and 0-9 characters are allowed.
 Optional.
 Default is `s7jsonResponse`.

-The Scene7 Image Serving Viewers package includes a utility to request and parse JSONP-formatted data from Image Serving.
+The Dynamic Media Image Serving Viewers package includes a utility to request and parse JSONP-formatted data from Image Serving.

 See [http://en.wikipedia.org/wiki/JSONP](http://en.wikipedia.org/wiki/JSONP) for more information about the JSONP format.